A Book That Opened My Mind

 Starting January 2011, I am adding new blog entries exclusively on this site.

-You can still view my old blog Mediajunk.com, which I started back in 2002.
-I’m keeping it online as an archive.
+You can still view my old blog Mediajunk.com, which I started back in 2002, on the Wayback machine (2002 to 2011).
+I no longer own that domain.

 — Michael Heraghty